 The laser may be hard to see outdoors, so sometimes a laser detector is necessary to ‘catch’ it.
 If you use a detector, connect it to the measuring rod.

 When the detector has found the laser, you will hear a beeping.
 You’ll need to move the detector down and up to find it.
 When you hear the beeping (or if you are inside you will see it) you have found your level.
 Make your measurements are as needed after securing the detector to the rod.

 How to level your ground

 Now that you have a basic understanding of what the laser level is, options you have, its basic setup, and how to use it, you can now perform a ground leveling to begin your project and complete it without error.

-- Get your tripod and laser level, then set it up on stable and flat ground.
+- Get your tripod and laser level, then set it up on a stable and flat ground.